awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsautoscalinglaunchconfiguration.md

 # AwsAutoScalingLaunchConfiguration<a name="asff-resourcedetails-awsautoscalinglaunchconfiguration"></a>

-The `AwsAutoScalingLaunchConfiguration` object provides details about a launch configuration\.
+The `AwsAutoScalingLaunchConfiguration` object provides details about an Amazon EC2 Auto Scaling launch configuration\.

 The following is an example `AwsAutoScalingLaunchConfiguration` finding in the AWS Security Finding Format \(ASFF\)\.